SPIRAL Tutorial @ ASPLOS '26

 We then demonstrate how to enable hardware-software co-design at the earliest stage by defining a fixed C-level function API as a stable interface between the two.
 Once this API is defined, SPIRAL can automatically target it and generate optimized, non-trivial kernels for benchmarking and performance evaluation.
 To close the loop, we introduce performance projection with proxy ISA (PISA), a fast and accurate performance estimation technique that predicts runtime performance without requiring an implemented microarchitectural model.
 By the end of the tutorial, attendees will understand how to use SPIRAL for early-stage performance evaluation and hands-on kernel generation for novel hardware prototypes.

-📅 When: March 23, 2026
+📅 When: March 23, 2026, Morning Session

 Tentative Schedule